Please email your comments & questions to geovisual at comcast.net. Thank you.

 L

-Fall 2000 - Nagasaki Peace Bell, Red Church, Nezalezhnastsi/Independence Square, Minsk (Bealrus).
+Fall 2000 - Nagasaki Peace Bell, Red Church, Nezalezhnastsi/Independence Square, Minsk (Belarus).
 Western style bell as at Urakami Cathedral.
 Named "Angel."
 Gift to the Red Church & Belarussian people by diocese of the Roman Catholic Church of Nagasaki (Japan).

 December 15, 2000 - "Marca da Paz / Mark of Peace" (Peace Bell), downtown, Sao Paulo (Brazil).
 Plaque: "This landmark symbolizes the ideal of all people in the search of peace, fraterinty and solidarity."